ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * The BPI system successfully initiates the agreement process among the BPI subjects.
 * The specified quorum of BPI subjects agree upon the source and type of the external authoritative data.
     * The BPI system records the agreement and uses the agreed upon external authoritative data as the input source for the workstep.
     * The workstep is successfully completed using the agreed upon external authoritative data.
+* The BPI system responds as conifgured if the specified quorum of BPI subjects on the source and type of the external authoritative data is not reached.

 ## 8.3 External Non-authoritative, Non-deterministic Data for BPIs